 Bob Pantano, a South Philadelphia native, started spinning at the record hops in the late 1960s and then the nightclubs in the 70s.
 His professional radio career began on WCAM in Camden, New Jersey in 1971.
 Bob pioneered the live-radio broadcast, The Saturday Night Dance Party, in 1977, which airs every Saturday night live from 7:00 p.m. to 2:00 a.m. and has enthralled and entertained Philadelphia audiences with its upbeat dance music.

 Bob's entertaining and engaging banter have kept the crowds returning year after year, building a captive and loyal audience.
-During the past thirty five years his Live Radio Dance Party has been broadcast from various hotels, nightclubs, and casinos.
+During the past forty five (45) years his Live Radio Dance Party has been broadcast from various hotels, nightclubs, and casinos.
 Hundreds of thousands of Delaware Valley residents have met, danced and even fallen in love to that special mix of music that Bob Pantano's Saturday Night Dance Party is so well known for.
 Bob's knack for playing the best record hop tunes of the 60s along with the dance club classics of the 70s & 80s has made him a celebrity in the Delaware Valley.

 Bob is the host of The Vendemmia Festival in South Philadelphia.
 Bob keeps the concert circuit hopping with his well known "Sounds of Philly Show" which features some of the best local and national recording artists.
 Bob has hosted shows at the Wachovia Center, Trump Plaza, Wildwood Convention Center, Penn's Landing, summer concerts in the Philadelphia and South Jersey parks, Resorts Casino Hotel, , and corporate functions and charitable events.